 The main access to Belmont Park is via the Long Island Railroad (especially if you’re one of the 90% who have come to binge and blow their hard-earned on the gee-gees) and with it one of their biggest days of the year, surely they’re prepared for the influx of thousands.
 Right?

-Twenty five minutes late, it pulls in to euphoric cheers.
-The crowd surges like a music festival mosh pit and it’s packed like sardines.
-The doors jam everyone in tight and in the first minute there’s ten people in line for the one already overflowing toilet – all those tallboy cans have to go somewhere.
+Twenty-five minutes late, it pulls into euphoric cheers.
+The crowd surges like a music festival mosh pit, and it’s packed like sardines.
+The doors jam everyone in tight, and in the first minute, there are ten people in line for the one already overflowing toilet – all those tallboy cans have to go somewhere.

 We made it!

-The drinks are flowing as thick as the purple pall of cigar smoke which seems the smoking implement of choice today.
+The drinks are flowing as thick as the purple pall of cigar smoke, which seems to be the smoking implement of choice today.
 So much for getting some fresh air away from the Big Smoke.
-Many in the crowd wear bright yellow foam crowns, a fun piece of merchandising to celebrate what we’re all here for – history in the making as Justify competes for the triple crown – a relatively rare occasion, which when coupled with the 150th festivities explains the massive crowds.
+Many in the crowd wear bright yellow foam crowns, a fun piece of merchandising to celebrate what we’re all here for – history in the making as Justify competes for the triple crown – a relatively rare occasion, which, when coupled with the 150th festivities explains the massive crowds.